alex-mashin/FormatterII/README.md

 - simple.
 Lua and Re expression support `i` flag for case-insensitive matching.
 All regular expression flavours support the non-standard *condense* flag (`_`) meaning that spaces, hypens and underscores will be ignored.
 The new context will be created by captures.
 Below are subypes of simple selectors. `'…'` means `'…'` or `"…"`; `/…/` means text in any legitimate regular expression delimiters:
   - `<<>>`, meaning the formatted value itself and not changing the context,
   - `<<'key'…>>` — a key to the table.
 If a key is absent, it will be looked all the way up in the parent tables,
+    - in particluar, `__unused` is a table of values that were never output,
   - `<<dynamic key…>>` — a key to the table that can include macros.
 If a key is absent, it will be looked all the way up in the parent tables,
   - `<</regular extression/…>>`, assuming that the default flavour of regular expressions is Perl-compatible v2 (`formatter.config.regex = 'pcre2'`), or `<<pcre2/regular extression/…>>` or `<<pcre2'regular expression'…>>` — a Perl-compatible regular expression v2, if available,
   - `<<pcre/regular extression/…>>` or `<<pcre'regular expression'…>>` — a Rerl-compatible regular expression v1, if available,